 We found 4 dermatologists who accept Humana Catastrophic HMO near Ocala, FL.

-Dr. James Towry's specialties are pediatric dermatology and surgical dermatology.
-He practices in Ocala, FL.
-His clinical interests include nail issues, phototherapy (light therapy), and hair problems.
-Dr. Towry honors United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze, as well as other insurance carriers.
-After completing medical school at A.T.
-Still University, Kirksville College of Osteopathic Medicine, he performed his residency at Northeast Regional Medical Center, Kirksville.
+Dr. James Towry specializes in pediatric dermatology and surgical dermatology.
+Patients gave him an average rating of 4.0 stars out of 5.
+His areas of expertise include nail issues, phototherapy (light therapy), and hair problems.
+United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze are among the insurance carriers that Dr. Towry accepts.
+He is a graduate of A.T.
+Still University, Kirksville College of Osteopathic Medicine.
+His residency was performed at Northeast Regional Medical Center, Kirksville.

-Clinical interests: Cosmetic Dermatology, Cutaneous T-Cell Lymphoma, Medical Dermatology, Phototherapy, Psoriasis
+Clinical interests: Cosmetic Skin Treatment, Skin Issues, Cutaneous T-Cell Lymphoma, Psoriasis, Phototherapy

 Conditions / Treatments